sdthomas91/home2home/README.md

 # Database Schema

+## Considerations

+Thins I had to take into account when compiling the DB models were:
+- How a user could be listed as a host or a guest and the different actions that would allow
+- How I could pass multiple amenities to a property whilst maintaining a clean model
+- How bookings would be marked as pending/confirmed for users viewing them in the basket or their my bookings page
+- How could I allow different levels of editing for guests, hosts and superusers
+- How to allow multi image capacity to property model
+- How reviews would link to specific properties as well as the hosts

 ## Diagram
  - The following image represents the database models and relevant relationships as utilised within the project